DrEmpiricism/Optimize-Offline/README.md

 A short list of some of the optimizations include:

 - Completely disables Cortana without disabling the default search feature.
+- Disables history collection and Bing Search integration by the default search feature.
 - Disables a significant amount of telemetry, logging, tracking, monitoring and background feedback submission.
 - Prevents bloatware link creation and disables a plethora of annoying default features.
 - Disables Windows' annoying pop-up notifications and tips.